 Seed: Fertilized disc florets produce an off-white to grayish dry cypsela, 3.5 to 5 mm long, pyramidal in shape, bluntly concave on the wide end, usually smooth surfaced. (photo below) Seeds germinate without needing cold stratification but if stored they should be held in cold dry storage.

 Habitat: Purple Coneflower grows from a fibrous root system, with a woody caudex and does best in loamy soils, full sun to partial shade, and mesic to moist conditions.
 This is the only species of Echinacea in North America that has fibrous roots.
 The many cultivars of Purple Coneflower available in the nursery trade are derived from this species and marketed with the scientific name but will differ from native forms in color, shape, height and growing requirements.
+One must carefully search if you want a true native.

 Comparison: The Pale Purple Coneflower, E. pallida, has narrower very drooping rays 3 to 4 mm wide and very long and with long thin leaves, and flower stalks with hair.
 The Narrow-leaved Coneflower, E. angustifolia, has narrow leaves also, but shorter; the hair on the stems and flower stalks is spreading and stiff, the ray florets are 5 to 8 mm wide and much shorter.